Burundi–China relations: Political relations

-China and Burundi continue to maintain a stable diplomatic relationship, often aligning on international issues.
-Burundi follows the one China principle.
-It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
-It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.
-In return, China has backed Burundi in international forums, advocating non-interference in internal affairs, a principle frequently emphasized in China's African diplomacy.
-In June 2020, Burundi was one of 53 countries, that in June 2020, backed the Hong Kong national security law at the United Nations.
-In 2023, Burundian President Évariste Ndayishimiye met with Chinese President Xi Jinping in Chengdu, where both leaders reaffirmed their commitment to deeper economic and political collaboration.
+China and Burundi maintain diplomatic relations that are characterized by observers as productive and based on various mutual interests, while their foreign policy stances often align on international issues.
+Burundi recognizes the PRC as the sole government of mainland China and Taiwan, within the framework one China principle.
+In this context, Burundi supports efforts by the PRC to "achieve national reunification," and moreover considers the issues of Hong Kong, Xinjiang and Tibet to be solely Chinese internal affairs.
+In return, China has backed Burundi in international forums, advocating principled non-interference in internal affairs, consistent with China's broader African diplomacy.
+In June 2020, Burundi was one of 53 countries, backed Beijing's Hong Kong national security law at the United Nations.

+In 2023, Burundian President Évariste Ndayishimiye met with CCP General Secretary Xi Jinping in Chengdu, where both leaders reaffirmed their commitment to deeper economic and political collaboration.
 The meeting emphasized Burundi's continued support for China's global initiatives and China's role in Burundi's infrastructure and development projects.
+In September 2024, Ndayishimiye visited China to attend that year's FOFAC Summit in Beijing, following which he traveled to Foshan, Guangdong to view clean energy facilities and examine applicability to serve Burundi's energy needs.

-Economic Development
+Economic relations

 Infrastructure

-Since COTEBU, China has invested tremendously in various Burundian infrastructure and development projects.
+Since the construction of COTEBU, China has continued investment in various Burundian infrastructure and development projects.
 China has constructed roads, bridges, and assisted building the Prince Louis Rwagasore Clinical Hospital in Bujumbura, and continues to support it through medical training programs.
 In 2019, China gifted a new $22 million presidential palace to the Burundi government.
+In February 2022, the countries signed an agreement to expand and upgrade Burundi's lone airport, Melchior Ndadaye International Airport.
+In January 2025 Burundi co-signed a deal alongside Tanzania with two Chinese firms to build a 282-km-long railway to transport metals from Burundi to Tanzania's Dar es Salaam port.
+The railway's Burundi section is 84 km in length, linking Musongati to Malagarasi.

-Trade Relations
+Trade relations

-Trade between Burundi and China has grown steadily, with Burundi exporting agricultural products such as coffee and tea while importing Chinese-manufactured goods, including machinery, textiles, and electronics.
-However, the trade balance remains skewed in China's favor, with Burundi importing significantly more than it exports.
-In the early 2000s, Chinese exports to Burundi were valued at $2.718 million, while Burundi's exports to China stood at only $491,000.
+Trade between Burundi and China has grown over the decades since diplomatic relations were established.
+Burundi's primary exports are agricultural products such as coffee and tea, while its main imports are Chinese-manufactured goods, including machinery, textiles, and electronics.
+However, the trade balance has been skewed in China's favor, with Burundi importing significantly more than it exports from Beijing.

+In the early 2000s, Chinese annual exports to Burundi were valued at $2.718 million, while Burundi's exports to China stood at $491,000.
 More recently, according to Observatory Economic Complexity's 2022 data, that trade deficit has only widened.
 Burundi's exports to China were valued at approximately $9.25 million, $8.53 million solely from exporting tea.
 Whereas China's exports to Burundi stood at $104 million, highlighting a significant trade deficit.
 China remains one of Burundi's largest trade partners, with key imports including construction materials, refined petroleum, and pharmaceutical products.